Monsters season 3 release date speculation – who was Ed Gein?

 As of now, there's no confirmed release date for Monsters season 3.

-Seeing as the first Dahmer series was released in 2022 and the second has been released in September 2024, we would assume that the third season would follow the same release pattern and be released in a couple of years.
+The first Dahmer series was released in 2022 and the second has been released in September 2024, meaning we had been expecting season 3 to land at some point in 2026.

 It's now been confirmed that Charlie Hunnam will be leading the cast of the third Monsters season as serial killer Ed Gein.